Uncial 0257

 Uncial 0257 (in the Gregory-Aland numbering), is a Greek uncial manuscript of the New Testament.
 Paleographically it has been assigned to the 9th century.

 Description

 The codex contains some parts of the Matthew 5-26; Mark 6-16, on 47 parchment leaves (29.5 cm by 22 cm).
 It is written in two columns per page, 23 lines per page, in uncial letters.
 It is a palimpsest, the upper text contains a lectionary 2094.

-Currently it is dated by the INTF to the 9th century.
+Currently it is dated by the Institute for New Testament Textual Research to the 9th century.